mozilla/addon-sdk/packages/addon-kit/docs/private-browsing.md

 <api name="active">
 @property {boolean}
 This is a boolean.
 You can read this attribute to determine if private browsing mode is active.
-You can also set the attribute to enter or exit private browsing.
+You can also set the attribute to start or stops private browsing.
 </api>